 Share this post on:

 Interestingly, a person with a North-West Personality Type might have more in common with a West-North than a North-East, even though they have the same dominant type.

-So, even two primarily North people can still be very different if they have opposite subdominant types, for instance, West versus East.
+So, even two people, primarily North, can still be very different if they have opposite subdominant types, for instance, West versus East.

+Share this post on: